 I live in an off-grid house in the woods in Devon with my partner.
 With Drive Opportunity is about Jason’s journey through life, so I thought I’d say a bit about my own journey through life.

 My early childhood was spent on an organic smallholding and I spent a lot of my time wandering around the countryside avoiding adults wherever possible.
-When I went to school, my teachers were ill-equipped to deal with me and my, still now undiagnosed, neurodiversity.
+When I went to school, my teachers were ill-equipped to deal with me, my, still now undiagnosed ADHD and my attitude towards authority.
 At primary school, my headmaster recommended moving me to a school for the “educationally subnormal”.
 At secondary school my headmaster told me that I would either end up in grammar school or borstal, Eventually, I was diagnosed with dyslexia, labelled with “behavioural issues” and sent to a boarding school for “maladjusted” kids.

 As a teenager in the eighties and a young adult in the nineties, I lived in squats, in a van and in a bus amongst other places.
 I hitched around Europe, jumped on diggers and had far too many interactions with the police on protests and while hitching.